Aston Martin DB5 Tyres

 History of the Aston Martin DB5

+By 1924, the company was taken over by the first of many new owners.
+Though the management and ownership seemed to be constantly changing, their goals were to produce cars capable of establishing new records and winning races.
 Post World War II production was slow and money was tight.
 Industrialist David Brown acquired the Aston Martin Company in 1947, and also the Lagonda automobile company.
 David Brown's initial would be seen on the vehicles for many years and his contributions to the company were more than just financial, they were legendary.

-The DB5 is undoubtedly a most popular car.
-It played a staring role with James Bond in the 'Goldfinger' movie, and at the 2002 Greenwich Concourse the car received the People's Choice award.
+Like the DB4s, the DB5s were available in convertible form.
+Twelve vehicles were built by coachbuilder Harold Radford and designated the DB5 Shooting Brake.
+The DB5 continued in production until being replaced by the slightly larger DB6 in 1966, giving the rear passengers a little extra legroom.
+The DB5 is undoubtedly a hugely popular car.
+It played a starring role with James Bond in the 'Goldfinger' movie, and at the 2002 Greenwich Concourse, the car received the People's Choice award.

 Aston Martin DB5 Borrani Wheels